wahlly/Load-balancer/README.md

 # Load-balancer
-Implementation of a load balancer, using the round robin algorithm, with Golang.
+Implementation of a load balancer, using the round robin algorithm.